-College Station’s Five (5) Existing Impact Fees
+College Station’s Five "Small Area" Impact Fees

-The City of College Station currently has five impact fee areas (four sewer and one water) generally located in the southern part of the City.
+For many years the City of College Station has had five “Small Area” impact fee areas (four sewer and one water) generally located in the southern part of the City.
 Our first impact fee was adopted in 1992.
-Below are a map depicting the existing five areas and a Semi-Annual Report providing more specifics on each impact fee.
+These “Small Area” Impact Fees are no longer applicable for Building Permits applied for after December 1, 2017.

 Our community continues to have a growing population and development growth which brings many blessings along with several challenges.
 Bond and Budget deliberations over recent years have underscored the infrastructure funding challenges the City experiences with working to plan for current citizens’ needs and future growth.
 City Council chose to initiate a further evaluation of impact fees as one possible increased funding source to help address this gap.